 The concession regime was established by the Petroleum Law and has been successfully used in Brazil since the oil and gas market was opened to private companies.

 Under the concession agreements entered into by the ANP and the oil companies that win bid proceedings, the exploration and production activities are undertaken at the sole risk of the oil companies, which will have ownership of the oil and gas produced.

-According to the Pre-salt Law, Petrobras – the Brazilian national oil company – must be the operator and hold a minimum stake of 30% in any consortium formed with oil companies that win public bid proceedings.
+According to the Pre-salt Law, Petrobras – the Brazilian national oil company – will always be granted right of first refusal to hold a minimum 30% stake and/or be the operator in pre-salt and strategic area developments in any consortium formed with oil companies for the relevant pre-salt public bid proceedings.

 Under the production sharing regime, oil companies will bear all of the activity’s risks – even though the oil and gas produced will be the federal government’s property.
 In the case of a commercial discovery, oil companies will recover the costs and investment made (ie, the cost oil) and will be entitled to a percentage of the remainder of the production (ie, the profit oil), in accordance with the provisions of the production sharing agreement (PSA).

 The parties to the PSA will be: